 However, caution and safety should always be at the top of your priority list if you are going to be working with a tube amplifier.
 It’s a job best left up to the experts, but if you are planning on working with one, realize the risk.
 Tube amps house a large amount of voltage, even when unplugged, and overconfidence can lead to a fatal accident.

 Biasing mainly focuses on the adjustable fixed bias tube amplifiers and not much on other tube amp bias.
 In order to bias your tube amp, you’ll need to identify the test point, set your multimeter, and check your readings repeatedly to ensure it conforms to your manufacturer’s recommendations.
-There are different types of tube amps out there, so the specific instructions may vary for your amp.
+There are different types of tube amps out there from a guitar combo amp to a budget stereo tube amplifier, so the specific instructions may vary for your amp.

 Heed the advice of experts and follow all safety precautions.
 Do your research on the amplifier and its tubes, read the owner’s manual, and know what you are working with before you get in there.
 It is not something you should toy around with without the right tools and knowledge, because it can be dangerous.